-When you don’t have a lot of space to work with, sometimes you have to trick the eye.
-Fortunately, there are several ways you can make a room appear to be bigger than it actually is.
+When you don’t have a lot of space to work with, the key is to trick the eye.
+Fortunately, there are several ways you can make a room appear bigger than it actually is.

 1. Keep decor simple.